 Whether you know that healthcare is what you want to do, or if you would like to find out, the Health Career Army Pathways Program (HCAPP) provides an opportunity to explore the many facets of healthcare to determine what is the best fit for you.
 HCAPP supports your transition from a military career to one in healthcare by connecting you to the resources you need to be successful.

-In partnership with local hospitals, HCAPP opportunities can be tailored to your background and interests to provide an individualized hands-on experience, even if you have no background in healthcare.
+In partnership with local hospitals, HCAPP opportunities can be tailored to your background and interests to provide a virtual job shadow online platform, even if you have no background in healthcare.
 Explore traditional and non-traditional healthcare jobs while you’re transitioning.

-Applications are currently being accepted for the 12-week (March through May 2020) program.
-The deadline to apply is February 25, 2020 or until all slots in the program are full.
+Applications are currently being accepted for the 12-week (November 2020 through January 2021) program.
+The deadline to apply is October 31, 2020 or until all slots are full.

-If you can’t make this session, future sessions will be held in 2020 (June through August & September through November).
+If you can’t make this session, the next session will be held from March through May 2021.

 Would you like to apply or learn more about HCAPP?
 Here’s how:

-More information is available by calling or emailing Irene Parobii, Program Coodinator, at [email protected] or 315.755.2020 ext.
-36.
+More information is available by calling or emailing Lauren Moser, FDRHPO Resource Development Coordinator, at [email protected] or 315.755.2020 ext.
+25.

 Health Career Army Pathways is a collaboration between Fort Drum’s Army Career Skills Program and the Fort Drum Regional Health Planning Organization.
 It is made possible with funding from the Mother Cabrini Health Foundation whose mission is to improve the health and well-being of vulnerable New Yorkers, bolster the health outcomes of diverse communities, eliminate barriers to care, and bridge gaps in health services.